pushkar-anand/build-with-go/README.md

-## go-libraries
+## build-with-go

-The repository contains collection of libraries I often use in my go projects
+The repository contains a collection of libraries + boilerplate code I often use in my go projects